 Marjon Zero is an exciting visionary project to make our university one of the greenest in the country, doing our bit to protect the planet.
 We’re committed to zero carbon by 2030.
+At Marjon, we actively embed sustainability into everything we do.
+We work collaboratively across disciplines and find innovative solutions to our world's complex problems.
+We draw from the expertise of our Sustainability Team, SCION Research Group, Senior Management and talented students.

 Phase one of Marjon Zero is already complete.
 In 2020 we installed approximately 2000 solar panels, saving 300 tonnes of carbon per year saved (tCO2e).
 In phase one we also switched our lighting to energy efficient LEDs and installed five electric vehicle charging stations.